myelintek/documentation/user/folder.rst

     .. image:: /_static/imgs/user/dataset/add_dataset_version_1.png
         :width: 480

-To restore the dataset to a saved version:
+To restore the folder to a saved version:

-#) In the dataset page, click on the *VERSIONING* button.
+#) In the folder page, click on the *VERSIONING* button.
 #) Click on the *Restore* button for the version.

     .. image:: /_static/imgs/user/dataset/restore_dataset_version_1.png